Mary Ward (scientist): Publications

 When Ward wrote her first book, Sketches with the microscope (privately printed in 1857), she apparently believed that no one would print it because of her gender or lack of academic credentials.
 She published 250 copies of it privately, and several hundred handbills were distributed to advertise it.
 The printing sold during the next few weeks, and this was enough to make a London publisher take the risk and contract for future publication.
 The book was reprinted eight times between 1858 and 1880 as A World of Wonders Revealed by the Microscope.
 A new full-colour facsimile edition at €20 was published in September 2019 by the Offaly Historical and Archaeological Society, with accompanying essays.
 (ISBN 978-1-909822-14-6).
+She also explored large celestial objects and wrote an amateur astronomy book, Telescope Teachings: A Familiar Sketch of Astronomical Discovery (1859), which includes a Full Moon map with names arranged in a way that creates a perspective view of the Moon.
+This is one of the few, if not, only, 19th century map of the Moon drawn by a female artist-astronomer.

 Her books are: A Windfall for the Microscope (1856), A World of Wonders, Revealed by the Microscope (1857), Entomology in Sport, and Entomology in Earnest (1857, with Lady Jane Mahon), Microscope Teachings (1864), Telescope Teachings (1859).
 She illustrated her books and articles herself, as well as many books and papers by other scientists.

 Death and legacy

 Ward is the first known automobile fatality.
-William Parsons' sons had built a steam-powered car, and on 31 August 1869 she and her husband, Henry, were travelling in it with the Parsons boys (the Hons Richard Clere Parsons and the future steam turbine pioneer Charles Algernon Parsons) and their tutor, Richard Biggs.
+Lord Rosse's sons had built a steam-powered car, and on 31 August 1869 she and her husband, Henry, were travelling in it with the Parsons boys (the Hons Richard Clere Parsons and the future steam turbine pioneer Charles Algernon Parsons) and their tutor, Richard Biggs.
 She was thrown from the car on a bend in the road at Parsonstown (present-day Birr, County Offaly).
 She fell under its wheels and died almost instantly.
 A doctor who lived near the scene arrived within moments, and found her cut, bruised, and bleeding from the ears.
 The fatal injury was a broken neck.
 It is believed that the grieving family destroyed the car after the crash.

-Ward's microscope, accessories, slides and books are on display in her husband's home, Castle Ward, County Down.
-William Parsons' home at Birr Castle, County Offaly, is also open to the public.
+Ward's microscope, accessories, slides and books are on display in her husband's former home, Castle Ward in County Down, a residence now owned by the National Trust.
+Lord Rosse's home at Birr Castle, County Offaly, is also open to the public.
 Her great-granddaughter is the English actress and author Lalla Ward.